wp-plugins/planso-forms/readme.txt

 **No coding**
 Thanks to the Drag-and-Drop functionality PlanSo Forms do not require any coding skills.

+**No SPAM**
+Built in anti spam protection and compatible with other anti spam plugins like [GoodbyeCaptcha](https://wordpress.org/plugins/goodbye-captcha/ "Anti-Spam without Captcha")

 = Features =
 * HTML5 form fields